This post contains affiliate links. Please see our disclosure policy.

 Instructions

-- Pour white wine into the pan to deglaze, scraping up any pan bits.
-This will give the sauce extra flavor!
-Let it simmer for about a minute.
+- Pour the white wine into the pan to deglaze, scraping up any bits stuck to the pan.
+This gives the sauce extra flavor!

 This recipe was a HUGE hit with the family!
 I’m definitely adding it to the rotation of meals I cook since it was such a favorite.
 The flavor was so wonderfully savory and comforting on a cold autumn day, too.
 The only deviation I made was actually an addition, just because I had some smashed roasted garlic to use up.
 I mixed in what I had (about half a cup!) with the onions while they cooked, and it was super tasty for this garlic-loving family, lol.
 Thanks for sharing this wonderful meal idea with us!